top of page

 The word is often used in a negative context, suggesting that the persuader is trying to trick or lure someone into doing something they might not want to do.
 For example, a salesperson might try to inveigle a customer into buying a product by making false promises or playing on their emotions.
 The word can also be used in a more general sense to describe any kind of coaxing or cajoling, whether or not it involves deception.

-Example sentences of inveigle
+Example sentences containing inveigle

 1. The salesperson tried to inveigle me into buying a new car.